FinTech: Add a Feature (Parental Controls) 2025

 The Design

-Task flow #3: View list of blocked vendors
+View a list blocked vendors

 High-Fidelity Prototype